OPTICS

 Bushnell-Trophy-3-9x40mm-Rifle-Scope

-Bushnell Trophy is one of the most affordable mid-range riflescope made by a known brand.
+Bushnell Trophy is one of the most affordable mid-range riflescopes made by a known brand.
 Most people would be skeptical about a product in this budget range.
-That’s totally understandable.
+That’s understandable.
 It’s not the best budget range to work with.

 While companies love to cut corners in important aspects, that wasn’t the case here.
 The cut corners won’t even be visible not his scope.